Utah Dispute Resolution

 More help is needed.
 Parents have access to Special Education information, but little access to advocates who will challenge schools who are non-compliant.

 What is needed most in Utah is “advocacy with teeth.”
-MARTZ LAW is working with attorneys, parents, and educators to establish a new non-profit organization (The IEP Student Center) to improve education for children with disabilities by protecting the rights of parents and students, providing expert, cutting edge ideas for helping students, identifying noncompliance under IDEA, and seeking increased resources for education in Utah.
+MARTZ LAW has worked with attorneys, parents, and educators to establish a new non-profit organization (The IEP Student Center) to improve education for children with disabilities by protecting the rights of parents and students, providing expert, cutting edge ideas for helping students, identifying noncompliance under IDEA, and seeking increased resources for education in Utah.